 “I couldn’t possibly have written my debut picture book, The Youngest Marcher, without Donna’s guidance.
 Her expertise in structure, voice, plot development and resolution, setting, and character made all the difference.
 I highly recommend her critique services; they’re worth every penny.” —Cynthia Levinson, author of THE YOUNGEST MARCHER (Atheneum, 2017), WE’VE GOT A JOB: THE 1963 BIRMINGHAM CHILDREN’S MARCH (Peachtree, 2015), and HILARY RODHAM CLINTON: DO ALL THE GOOD YOU CAN (Balzer & Bray 2016)

 “Donna digs in deep.
 Her expertise with non-fiction picture book biographies surpass the typical one-page critique.
 She will help you find the heart of your story and which way to focus your efforts moving forward.
-With years of practice, including an MFA from Vermont College of Fine Arts, her critique will get you to the next level.” — Cate Berry, soon-to-be VCFA graduate and author of the forthcoming picture book PENGUIN AND TINY SHRIMP DON’T DO BEDTIME P(Balzer & Bray/Harper Collins, 2018)
+With years of practice, including an MFA from Vermont College of Fine Arts, her critique will get you to the next level.” — Cate Berry, VCFA graduate and author of the forthcoming picture book PENGUIN AND TINY SHRIMP DON’T DO BEDTIME P(Balzer & Bray/Harper Collins, 2018)

 “I had struggled with a story for some time when I invested in a critique with Donna.
 Not only did I receive fresh insights, I felt like my book gained a champion – someone who would join me in willing it into the world and would also share the tools to help me find the universal in what had become intensely personal.
 Donna delivers – with kindness and compassion, grit and grace.
 Your best work deserves her focused attention.” –Aimee Thomas